 - In the bowl of an electric mixer (or using a hand mixer), beat together the butter and cream cheese on high speed until pale and fluffy, about 3-4 minutes.

 - Add the sifted icing sugar, lemon juice and vanilla essence.
 Beat for another 3-4 minutes on high speed until fluffy, thick and pale.
-If your frosting is too thick, add 1 tsp of lemon juice at a time until the desired consistency is reached.
+If your frosting is too thick, add 1 teaspoon of lemon juice at a time until the desired consistency is reached.

 - Spread evenly over the top of the cooled cake.
 The frosting will continue to firm up over the next couple of hours.